Mature Masculine

 Silence is the Magician's capacity to stop the noise, outer and inner, and dwell in the stillness where deeper truth can be heard.

 This is not mere absence of sound.
-True silence is a presence—a quality of attention that creates space for what cannot be spoken.
+Real silence is a presence—a quality of attention that makes room for what cannot be spoken.

 Silence and the Seeker